Moving Day Tips: Moving Your Loved One into Senior Living

 6. Know what to expect on the move-in date.

-Keep the apartment door open on moving day.
+Keep your loved one’s apartment door open on moving day.
 Residents of senior living communities are always curious when a new resident is moving in, and they are likely to stop by and say hello.
 This will help your loved one feel more at ease and quickly build relationships.
+However, if this feels overwhelming for your loved one, it’s perfectly acceptable to leave the door closed or kindly ask visitors to come by later after the busy moving process is complete.

 Moving days are always long and tiring, but don’t hurry home after the moving truck has been unpacked.
 Stay in the community for a while so you can enjoy a meal with your loved one and help them unpack as much as possible that day.
-It is a great experience helping to establish their first positive memory at their new home.
+It can be a great experience that helps to establish their first positive memory at their new home.

 Cedarhurst communities offer a unique way for our incoming residents to get settled.
 Our exclusive Pair to Prepare™ program encourages a new resident’s spouse, relative, or friend to stay with them for a few days at no expense to help them get settled and feel comfortable.